apache/apisix/doc/architecture-design.md

         * `Absolute match `: Complete match for the given `uri` , such as `/foo/bar`,`/foo/glo`.
         * `Prefix match`: Use `*` at the end to represent the given `uri` as a prefix match.
 For example, `/foo*` allows matching `/foo/`, `/foo/a` and `/foo/b`.
         * `match priority`: first try absolute match, if you can't hit absolute match, try prefix match.
-        * `Any filter attribute`: Allows you to specify any Ningx built-in variable as a filter, such as URL request parameters, request headers, cookies, and so on.
+        * `Any filter attribute`: Allows you to specify any Nginx built-in variable as a filter, such as URL request parameters, request headers, cookies, and so on.
     * `radixtree_host_uri`: Use `host + uri` as the primary index (based on the `radixtree` engine), matching both host and URL for the current request.

 * `apisix.router.ssl`: SSL loads the matching route.